Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Main Results

 equipped with the norm

-Obviously, the normed space $\Hilbert$ is isometrically equivalent to the standard $2$-norm space $\ltwo^n$ composed of $n$ scalars; hence we can check the reproducing properties of the Hilbert space $\Hilbert$ by the well-defined reproducing kernel
+Obviously, the normed space $\Hilbert$ is isometrically equivalent to the standard $2$-norm space $\ltwo^n$ composed of $n$-dimensional vectors; hence we check the reproducing properties of the Hilbert space $\Hilbert$ by the well-defined reproducing kernel

 that is,